 The Aesthetics of Natural Environments (Broadview Press, 2004), p76-88, Arnold Berleant, edited by Allen Carlson and Arnold Berleant.
 Another aesthetic context is the practice of ‘Deep Mapping’, which does not seek the authority and objectivity of conventional cartography but rather combines democratised knowledges and multi-media representations in a politicised manner (Springett, 2015) – and Anarchist geographies – see Springer, Simon, The Anarchist Roots of Geography: Toward spatial emancipation (Minneapolis: University of Minnesota Press, 2016).

 Collapse: How Societies Choose to Fail or Succeed (Viking, 2006), Jared Diamond and Bruno Latour’s 2013 Gifford lectures, which outline the need for a new generation of peoples to rise up and fight for Gaia (the manifestation of Earths dynamic systems) in the face of the catastrophic risks posed by environmental degradation and climate change, and the counterproductive actions of powerful elites.

 see G. Harman, ‘The Third table’, 100 Notes – 100 Thoughts No.085, dOCUMENTA 13 (2012), Harman’s starting point is Eddington’s two tables – the one we experience in everyday life and the one described by physics – discussed in A. Eddington’s 1927 Gifford lectures.
 And, Immaterialism: Objects and Social Theory (John Wiley & Sons, 2016) where he adopts the theory of evolutionary symbiosis in order to understand the transformation of social objects.

 Reassembling the Social (Oxford University Press, 2005), Bruno Latour Through disavowing the imagined entity, the ‘Social’, Latour traces the emergence and evolution of various non-human ‘actors’ and the networks they form.
-Using historical and contemporary examples he painstaking reconstruction of events he shows how things often conceived of as inanimate act in the world and often evade easy or definite categorisation, for example see Pandora’s Hope: Essays on the Reality of Science Studies (Harvard University Press, 1999), for a dissection of science in practice and teh emergence of new actors the world.
+Using historical and contemporary examples he painstaking reconstruction of events showing how things often conceived of as inanimate act in the world and often evade easy or definite categorisation, for example see Pandora’s Hope: Essays on the Reality of Science Studies (Harvard University Press, 1999), for a dissection of science in practice and teh emergence of new actors the world.
 In the Modes of Existence project he attempts to trace where different types of network cross, see An Inquiry into Modes of Existence: An Anthropology of the Moderns (Cambridge, MA.: Harvard University Press, 2013).